SOC Reports FAQs

 What Types of Companies Need SOC Reports?

 Service organizations provide services to “user entities”, for which these services are likely to be relevant to these user entities’ internal control for financial reporting.
-Generally, service organizations are required to conduct a SOC examination to obtain a recognized level of assurance on their internal controls.
-They could be:
+They are generally required to conduct a SOC examination to obtain a recognized level of assurance on their internal controls.
+Typical organizations include:

 What Are the Three Types of SOC Reports?